meghanat/megha_simulator/README.md

 $ python3 ./src/runner.py ./traces/input/YH.tr ./simulator_config/config.json 3 2 3 1 1 1
 ```

-The output of the simulator after running on a trace is always saved in the folder `traces/output`.
+By convention, the output of the simulator, after running on a trace must always be saved in the folder `traces/output`.
 In our example, to save the output of the simulator, after running it on the trace `YH.tr`, into the folder `traces/output`, use the command:

 ```bash
 $ python3 ./src/runner.py ./traces/input/YH.tr ./simulator_config/config.json 3 2 3 1 1 1 > traces/output/YH_OP.tr